 In this guide, we’ll talk about what and where the Ring of Steall is.
 We’ll provide a GPS map and trail description to the four Munros like Am Bodach, before discussing how to get to the Ring of Steall and accommodation options after taking on these four Munros.
 Lastly, we’ll answer some FAQs and give a suggested packing list and hiking essentials.

 To see footage of the Ring of Steall hike in the Mamores, please watch our 6 Mind-Blowing West Highland Walks in 6 Days YouTube production.
-For your convenience, when you press play below, the video will start exactly at the section showing the Ring of Steall and its four incredible Munro peaks.
-Although, feel free to watch more for some West Highlands inspiration.

 Where Is the Ring of Steall?